dennishedback/descartify/README.md

     $ g++ -O3 -Wall -o quotient src/quotient.cpp

-Using descartify from tVhe command line
+Using descartify from the command line
 --------------------------------------

 These instructions assume descartify was successfully built using the above